 The words ‘thence north to the glaciers’ are exclusive to the Karachi Agreement, which remains the only legal document dealing with the region beyond NJ 9842.

 Siachen is one area where despite several historical disagreements on Kashmir, both India and Pakistan had, in fact, agreed to agree, in writing and that agreement stood the test of time with both the 1965 and 1971 wars not seeing any action in this theatre.
 Despite express delimitation in its favour, India always maintained the Karachi status quo and never occupied the region till 1984, when it was forced to move in to pre-empt Pakistan.
-It is time to revisit this Agreement and demarcate the area beyond NJ 9842 as per its mandate keeping principles of statutory interpretation, cartography and international law in mind to resolve the Siachen impasse.
+It is time to revisit this Agreement and demarcate the area beyond NJ 9842 keeping principles of statutory interpretation, cartography and international law in mind to resolve the Siachen impasse.

 Amit Paul is the author of the book ‘Meghdoot: The Beginning of the Coldest War’ which tells the story of how and why India ended up on top of the Saltoro Ridge.
 He is based in Gurugram and can be reached at email@example.com.